Sugar-Free Flourless Chocolate Coconut Drops

-In December many food blogs are featuring an ongoing series of sugary treats, and I’ve been resisting the Christmas cookie baking fever for a few weeks now.
-But every year at Christmas I try a few new recipes to add to my collection of Dessert Recipes for those of you who have a sweet tooth but are trying to limit sugar in your diet.
+In December many food blogs feature an ongoing series of sugary treats, and I’ve been resisting the Christmas cookie baking fever for a few weeks now.
+But every year at Christmas I try a few new recipes to add to my collection of Desserts and Baking Recipes for those of you who have a sweet tooth but are trying to limit sugar in your diet.

-How to Make Low-Sugar and Flourless Chocolate Coconut Drops:
+How to make Sugar-Free Flourless Chocolate Coconut Drops:

 - Take eggs out of the fridge and let them come to room temp while you preheat the oven to 325F/170C.

-- In a medium-sized bowl, combine the Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, cocoa powder, salt, chocolate chips, toasted chopped almonds, and coconut.
+- In a medium-sized bowl, combine Monkfruit Sweetener (affiliate link) or sweetener of your choice, cocoa powder, salt, sugar-free chocolate chips, toasted chopped almonds, and coconut.

 - When the eggs have warmed to room temperature, separate the egg whites and mix with the other ingredients.